Dayparting: Australia

 In Australia, dayparting is not as complex.
 The breakfast television slot is generally seen as 6:00 to 9:00 a.m., although two of the three major networks have begun morning news programmes at 5:00 a.m. since 2010.
-Morning television follows which often involves a 'light news/talk' show, sometimes featuring advertorial.
+Morning television follows which often involves a 'light news/talk' show, sometimes featuring an advertorial.
 The daytime television slot adjoins the morning slot, lasting from 11:00 a.m. to 4:00 p.m., Various repeated shows and movies are often aired, along with imported programs such as The Bold and the Beautiful.

 The early fringe occurs in the late afternoon/early evening, from 4:00 to 7:30 p.m., with children's programming having been shown in the early part of the time period until 2012, as well as afternoon and evening news and public affairs shows at 4:00, 5:00, 6:00 and 6:30 p.m., depending on the channel.
 Locally produced game shows such as The Chase Australia and Millionaire Hot Seat air at 5:00 p.m. across two channels.
 At 7:00 p.m., one channel airs public affairs Program A Current Affair, while another airs an Australian soap, Home and Away, and the third airs a light news/talk show.

 Primetime is officially, in terms of ratings figure designations, from 6:00 p.m. until midnight, however the peak audiences are between 6:00 and 10:30 p.m.
 Primetime programming is advertised as starting from 7:30 p.m., with more family-friendly programs airing during this time, until classification restrictions allow for racier content from 8:30 p.m.
 There is a small audience drop off at 9:30 p.m., and a significant audience drop off after 10:30 p.m., with not much promotion given to programmes airing after this time.
 Late local news programmes only air on one of the three networks.
 As a result, the late fringe occurs from 10:30 p.m. to around 12:30 a.m., depending on the programme which precedes it.

 Overnight occurs anywhere from midnight to 5:00 a.m., and features mostly reruns, home shopping advertorials and religious programs.
 From around 4:00 a.m. until local news resumes, the three networks air the three U.S. breakfast shows (Today, Good Morning America and CBS This Morning) in a condensed format with continuity meant for American local television stations removed (the U.S. Today show is retitled NBC Today in Australia, to avoid confusion with the Today, which airs on a different network than the U.S. show).